Pauline Frederick (journalist): Newspaper reporting

 Pauline Frederick authored hundreds of newspaper articles over the course of her distinguished career.
 In keeping with the sexist practices of the time, most of her assignments were focused on women's issues.
 In the male-dominated field of journalism, a female reporter was not felt capable or respected enough to cover anything other than stories concerning feminine issues.
 Still, Frederick made her mark writing about significant news in relation to women.
 Her newspaper credits for the New York Times during 1938 and 1939 are a wonderful example of how she incorporated the women she was covering into articles about the most important issues of the day.
 For example, she wrote about neutrality prior to the United States entering World War II in her article Representative Edith Rogers Asks Women To Help Country to Be Really Neutral (Apr 30, 1939).

 Legacy

 When Frederick began presenting the news on television, she was the only female doing so.
 In the early 1970s, NBC had four female correspondents, including Frederick.
 Her fellow female correspondents were Nancy Dickerson, Aline Saarinen and Liz Trotta.
 Marya McLaughlin was the sole woman at CBS, while ABC had two, Virginia Sherwood and Marlene Sanders.
-A CBS executive remarked concerning these pioneers: "The few woman who were in television news proved to be outstanding and I think they really paved the way in a way that we really can’t appreciate … Pauline Frederick at NBC – they were knocking down those old barriers about, she’s not believable, she can’t keep up, she can’t do that and, by God, every time she came on she was keeping up."
+A CBS executive remarked concerning these pioneers: "The few women who were in television news proved to be outstanding and I think they really paved the way in a way that we really can’t appreciate … Pauline Frederick at NBC – they were knocking down those old barriers about, she’s not believable, she can’t keep up, she can’t do that and, by God, every time she came on she was keeping up."